 OmniFocus has some features that are not commonly found in other personal task managers.
 Here are our favourites.

 Mac Integration — The Mac version of OmniFocus is tightly integrated with many popular Mac applications.
-For example, through the use of a hotkey, you can select a message in Apple’s Mail app and create an OmniFocus action that contains the contents of the e-mail and a reference to the original message.
+For example, through the use of a hotkey, you can select a message in Apple’s Mail app and create an OmniFocus action that contains the selected contents of the e-mail (if any) and a reference to the original message.
 At this point, you can clear/archive the e-mail from your inbox and manage any actions that need to be taken from within OmniFocus.

 iOS/iPadOS Integration — OmniFocus is also very well integrated on iOS/iPadOS.
 And the Omni Group has a well-deserved reputation for supporting new iOS/iPadOS features as soon as they’re available.
-For example, the Omni Group was among the first developers to support drag and drop and native Siri integration.
+For example, the Omni Group was among the first developers to support drag-and-drop and native Siri integration.

 Apple Watch App — Having OmniFocus on your Apple Watch can be a great way to provide convenient access to your most important tasks.
 You can even add a complication to your favourite watch faces.
 This helps keep your OmniFocus tasks on your radar and provides a quick way to open the OmniFocus for Apple Watch app.

 Web Access — OmniFocus for the Web allows you to access your OmniFocus database from most modern web browsers, offering a subset of the functionality available in the native Mac and iOS/iPadOS apps.
 Web access can be very helpful if, for example, you use a Windows computer at work.